-The current estimated net realizable value on such items as recorded in contract assets in the consolidated balance sheets was \$33.6 million and \$38.4 million as of December 31, 2020 and 2019, respectively.
+The current estimated net realizable value on such items as recorded in contract assets and contract liabilities in the consolidated balance sheets was \$38.1 million and \$33.6 million as of December 31, 2021 and 2020, respectively.
 The Company anticipates that the majority of such amounts will be approved or executed within one year.
-The resolution of these claims and unapproved change orders may require litigation or other forms of dispute resolution proceedings.
+The resolution of those claims and unapproved change orders that may require litigation or other forms of dispute resolution proceedings may delay the timing of billing beyond one year.